-PSY 232 Group Dynamics 3 credi
+PSY 232 Group Dynamics 3 credits

 An analysis of group behavior in small and large groups of various types.
 The focus is on social interaction in the formation and operation of groups, and on the social system's approach to understanding group behavior.
 Same as SOC 232.
-Prerequisite: PSY 190 or SOC 110.
 Meets the social science requirement.